Blade-Free LASIK Procedure

-Always at the forefront of technology and innovation, it’s no surprise that Loden iVision Centers was the first in Tennessee to offer patients advanced iLASIK for its safety and increased accuracy2 with no metal blade.
-Using lasers for every step of the procedure allows Dr. Loden and his team of experts unprecedented control and precision for outstanding visual outcomes.
+Always at the forefront of technology and innovation, it’s no surprise that Loden iVision Centers was the first in Tennessee to offer patients advanced iLASIK for its safety and increased accuracy with no metal blade.
+Using lasers for every step of the procedure allows Dr. Loden and his team of LASIK experts unprecedented control and precision for outstanding visual outcomes.
 Additionally, as the first Tennessee LASIK surgeon to perform the procedure, Dr. Loden is also the most experienced iLASIK surgeon in Tennessee.

 Traditional vs. Blade-Free LASIK

 In “old technique” or traditional LASIK, a handheld mechanical device called a microkeratome uses a metal blade to cut into the surface of the eye (the cornea) to create a flap.
 Unfortunately, this is how many surgeons still perform LASIK.